Glossary of Terms

 Requisitions on Title

-These are a series of questions formally served on the Vendor of a property by the Purchaser, by which the Purchaser discovers any issues relating to "title" (i.e. the right or capacity of the Vendor to legally sell the property).
-Requisitions often include a variety of other questions that are not related to "title", and can run to many pages.
+These are a series of questions formally served on the vendor of a property by the purchaser, by which the purchaser discovers any issues relating to the title (i.e. the right or capacity of the vendor to legally sell the property).
+Requisitions often include a variety of other questions that are not related to the title and can run to several pages.
 Many lawyers now replace the right to submit requisitions on title with warranties in the Contract of Sale.

 Section 173 Agreement

-Basically, a Section 173 Agreement is an agreement between a planning authority and the owner of real estate.
+A Section 173 Agreement is an agreement between a planning authority and the owner of real estate.
 It usually starts as an agreement between the authority and the developer of an estate, whereby certain works are supposed to be completed, but is then registered on title.
-This means that the obligations and / or restrictions imposed by the council on the develoepr, continue to bind the new owner of the land.
+This means the obligations and/or restrictions imposed by the council on the developer continue to bind the new owner of the land.

 Section 27 Deposit Release Statement

-Section 27 of the Sale of Land Act says that the deposit paid by a Purchaser on the purchase of real estate can be released prior to settlement in certain circumstances.
+Section 27 of the Sale of Land Act says the deposit paid by a purchaser on the purchase of real estate can be released prior to settlement in certain circumstances.

 Section 32 Vendor's Statement

-This is a statement given to the Purchaser by the Vendor prior to the signing of a Contract of Sale.
-If the statement is not privided prior to signing of the Contract, the Purchaser may have the right to cancel the Contract.
+This is a statement given to the purchaser by the vendor prior to the signing of a Contract of Sale.
+If the statement is not provided prior to signing of the contract, the purchaser may have the right to cancel the contract.

 Settlement

-Settlement is the term used to describe the moment when all the parties involved in the sale of real estate meet together and exchange documents and cheques to complete the matter.
-Often there are four parties at settlement: the Vendor, the Vendor's Mortgagee, the Purchaser and the Purchase's Mortgagee.
+Settlement is the term used to describe the moment when all parties involved in the sale of real estate meet together and exchange documents and cheques to complete the matter.
+Often there are four parties at settlement: the vendor, the vendor’s mortgagee, the purchaser and the purchase’s mortgagee.
 Usually each of these is represented by a lawyer or other representative.
 Settlement normally takes place at the office of the party who holds the Certificate of Title (generally a bank).
 Documents and cheques are examined and confirmed as being in order, exchanged, and the parties leave.
-That's all there is to settlement.
+That’s all there is to settlement.

 Stamp Duty

-This is a government charge incurred by the Purchaser of real estate, and payable to the State Revenue Office prior to lodging of the Transfer of Land at the Land Title Office.
-It is usually paid by the Purchaser's lender after settlement, with funds retained from the loan moneys.
-If there is no lender involved, a cheque will be obtained from the purchaser and paid to the State Revenue Office by the Purchaser's lawyer.
+This is a government charge incurred by the purchaser of real estate and payable to the State Revenue Office prior to lodging the Transfer of Land at the Land Title Office.
+It is usually paid by the purchaser’s lender after settlement with funds retained from the loan moneys.
+If there is no lender involved, a cheque will be obtained from the purchaser and paid to the State Revenue Office by the purchaser’s lawyer.

 Subject to Finance

-Where the purchaser has not yet received formal home loan approval, and wants to be able to end the contract in the event that the home loan is rejected, the contract can be made "subject to finance".
-This means that a condition is added to the contract that allows a fixed period of time, by which the home loan must be approved.
-If the home loan is not approved, then the purchaser may elect to end the contract.
-Purchasers should always ensure that the finance condition is drafted by their lawyer, or at least with advice from their lawyer.
-It is often the case that estate agents draft finance conditions such that the purchaser can't help but breach the terms and risk losing the deposit.
+Where the purchaser has not yet received formal home loan approval and wants to be able to end the contract in the event that the home loan is rejected, the contract can be made ‘subject to finance.’
+This means a condition is added to the contract that allows a fixed period of time by which the home loan must be approved.
+If the home loan is not approved then the purchaser may elect to end the contract.
+Purchasers should always ensure the finance condition is drafted by their lawyer or at least with advice from their lawyer.
+It is often the case that estate agents draft finance conditions that the purchaser can’t help but breach the terms and risk losing the deposit.

 Transfer of Land

-This is the document by which the Vendor and the Purchaser direct the Registrar of Titles to transfer ownership of the property from the Vendor of the Purchaser.
+This is the document by which the vendor and the purchaser direct the Registrar of Titles to transfer ownership of the property from the vendor to the purchaser.
 It may also direct the Registrar to include a covenant or other encumbrance on title.

 Valuer